COURSES IN NANOENGINEERING (NANO)

 NANO 4.
 Experience NanoEngineering (1) Introduction to NanoEngineering lab-based skills.
 Hands-on training and experimentation with nanofabrication techniques, integration, and analytical tools.
 This class is for NANO majors who are incoming first-year students, to be taken their first year.
 Prerequisites: Department approval required.
 (P/NP grading only; NANO 4 is mandatory).

 NANO 15*.
 Engineering Computation Using Matlab (4) (Cross-listed with CENG 15) Introduction to the solution of engineering problems using computational methods.
 Formulating problem statements, selecting algorithms, writing computer programs, and analyzing output using MATLAB.
 Computational problems from NanoEngineering, chemical engineering, and materials science are introduced.
 The course requires no prior programming skills.
-Students may only receive credit for one of the following: NANO 15, NANO 15R, CENG 15, or CENG 15R.
+Students may only receive credit for one of the following: NANO 15, NANO 15R, CENG 15, CENG 15R, or MAE 8.

 NANO 15R*.
 Engineering Computation Using Matlab Online (4) (Cross-listed with CENG 15R) Introduction to solution of engineering problems using computational methods.
 Formulating problem statements, selecting algorithms, writing computer programs, and analyzing output using Matlab.
 Computational problems from NanoEngineering, chemical engineering, and materials science are introduced.
 This is a fully online, self-paced course that utilizes multi-platform instructional techniques (video, text, and instructional coding environments).
 The course requires no prior programming skills.
-Students may only receive credit for one of the following: NANO 15, NANO 15R, CENG 15, or CENG 15R.
+Students may only receive credit for one of the following: NANO 15, NANO 15R, CENG 15, CENG 15R, or MAE 8.

 NANO 20L.
 Introduction to Nanomaterials Synthesis Lab (1) Lab-based course to introduce the chemical synthesis of nanomaterials.
 Hands-on training in chemical synthesis and basic characterization tools.
 Program or materials fees may apply.
 Prerequisites: NANO 4.